 Google has added a new Motion Sense technology (a radar chip) at the front top side of the smartphone that offers spatial recognition.
 The phone can unlock swiftly even in the dark and can use air gestures for tasks like muting a call or dismissing the notifications.

 Google states that for the past five years, the Advanced Technology and Projects team (ATAP) is working on a cutting-edge project called “Soli.”

 They have integrated a Soli Radar Chip at the front side of the Google pixel that detects any motion around the phone using both the hardware sensor and software algorithm.

-The key benefit is that you can control the phone using gestures, skip songs, snooze alarms, and silence phone calls with the wave of your hand, as shown in the below video.
+The key benefit is that you can control the phone using gestures, skip songs, snooze alarms, and silence phone calls with the wave of your hand, as shown in the above video.

-Google Pixel 4 and 4 XL will come with a square camera module at the back, which houses two cameras and a TOF sensor.
+Google Pixel 4 and 4 XL comes with a square camera module at the back, which houses two cameras.

 It is a big change for the Pixel phones, which so far has relied on the single-camera and algorithmic processing to click amazing photos.